-- Age of colony: Older colonies are preferred; egg laying must be documented for at least 6 years prior to a colony being opened to harvest. - 3.
-Other species present, potential for disturbance: Sites that support no, or few other nesting birds and/or do not serve as marine mammal haul outs are preferred. - 4.
-Distance from Hoonah: Sites closer to Hoonah are preferred. - 5.
-Accessibility by vessel: Sites that can be easily and safely accessed by vessel without disturbing other wildlife are preferred. - 6.
-Safety: Sites that are less steep and provide easier foot access are preferred. - 7.
-Visitor use: Sites with lower levels of visitor use are preferred
+- 1. Size of colony larger colonies are preferred. - 2.
+Distance from Hoonah sites closer to Hoonah are preferred. - 3.
+Other species present, potential for disturbance sites that do not support other nesting birds and/or are not marine mammal haul outs are preferred. - 4.
+History of colony including: - Productivity sites with high productivity are preferred. - Recent egg harvest or disturbance sites that have not been disturbed recently are preferred. - Age of colony older colonies are preferred. - 5.
+Safety sites that are less steep and provide easier foot access are preferred. - 6.
+Accessibility by vessel sites that can be easily accessed by vessel without disturbing other wildlife are preferred. - 7.
+Visitor use areas of reduced visitor use are preferred.